alejlatorre/alejlatorre/README.md

 ### Welcome!
-- I am an Analytics Engineer
+- Data & Analytics Engineer (actually a problem solver)
-- Learning about Data Science, Data Engineering and Software Development
+- Continuously learning about Data Science, Data Engineering and Software Development
 - Able to collaborate in multiple projects
 - Reach me at alej669@gmail.com
 <!--